samuel-bohman/my-personal-website/content/home/about.md

 # Biography

 Samuel Bohman is a PhD student in the department of Computer and Systems Sciences at Stockholm University.
 He specializes in reproducible research, statistical computing, and data visualization.

-This site is created with the blogdown, Hugo, Markdown, Github, Netlify stack.
-The Markdown source files are hosted on Github.